synnaxlabs/synnax/client/ts/api/client.api.md

     authority: number | Number | control_2.Authority;
 }>;

+// Warning: (ae-missing-release-tag) "Status" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 type Status = z.infer<typeof status_2>;

+// Warning: (ae-missing-release-tag) "status" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const status_2: z.ZodEnum<["disconnected", "connecting", "connected", "failed"]>;

+// Warning: (ae-missing-release-tag) "Streamer" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 class Streamer implements AsyncIterator<Frame>, AsyncIterable<Frame> {
     // (undocumented)